 Instead, I will be looking at this from the perspective of what would happen assuming you were already at optimal body composition for endurance.

-One of the main theories behind the potential benefits of a low carb diet, is that it allows and endurance athlete to utilise fat to a greater degree while exercising.
+One of the main theories behind the potential benefits of a low carb diet is that it allows and endurance athletes to utilise fat to a greater degree while exercising.
 And since the body has a much larger energy reserve from fat (even in lean individuals) this obviously could be advantageous over glycogen and glucose.

 While this sounds great, this has been shown to reduce exercise economy and increase the oxygen requirement to produce each unit of ATP.